fishyfriend/tmx/README.md

 [Tiled][tiled].

 The library aims for broad coverage of Tiled's [TMX file formats][tmx].
-It provides a context for loading TMX data files, a collection of immutable types correponding to TMX data structures, and a suite of functions for working with them.
+It provides an imperative context for loading TMX data files, a collection of immutable types correponding to TMX data structures, and a suite of functions for working with them.

 `tmx` emulates the semantics of TMX structures as they exist in the Tiled desktop application, including proper application of [custom